wp-plugins/reading-time/readme.txt

 Reading Time shows the estimated reading time and puts an animated progress bar inside the post.

 == Description ==
-Reading Time shows the estimated reading time of the post.
+Reading Time shows the estimated reading time of the post, in seconds or minutes.
-The estimate is automatic; a custom value (in seconds) for a single post can be inserted using a Custom Field named "readingtime".
+The estimate is automatic; a custom value for a single post can be inserted using a Custom Field named "readingtime".

 For more info: http://www.whiletrue.it/reading-time-for-wordpress/